 What group do I belong in?

-If you are a first time rider with KABC, we urge you to ride a level down the first time and then assess where you best fit.
+If you are a new rider, we recommend you ride a level down for your first ride then assess what your preferred group might be.

 Helmets required on all rides.
 Riders will agree to the Liability Waiver, the Covid-19 Waiver and the Ride and Safety Etiquette Guidelines each time they register.